jamesjmtaylor/blog/site/content/post/rust-queue-performance.md

 ---
 ![null](/img/blog/rustqueue.jpg)

-After creating my Starcraft Rustbot and then comparing queue performance in Kotlin and Swift I naturally began to wonder about the performance of a queue in Rust.
+After creating my Starcraft Rustbot and then comparing queue performance in Kotlin and Swift, I naturally began to wonder about the performance of a queue in Rust.
 How would a language billed as performant as C compare?
 Are there truly significant gains for operating "close to the metal", or have the Swift and Kotlin compilers developed to a point where they can optimize to a similar level of performance?

 Below is the implementation for my Rust queue: